 “We won’t understand humility, we won’t move forward, and we won’t change for the better.
 It will remain someone else’s fault and problem, and the problem at its core will continue to fester and rot.
 And history – or, more accurately, morality, and the moral compass of society that dictates our contract with each-other – will once again be written by the victor.”

 What is clear is that, if we aren’t careful, true Fascism will grow and take hold in this country – not Nazi thugs on the streets in their brown shirts perhaps, but our own, Americanized version of it, bloated and overwrought, with stars and eagles instead of a swastika bound by a thick circle that would keep anyone who isn’t anglicized, God-fearing, white and heterosexual at the bottom of an ever-deepening barrel.

 We are dangerously close to Fascism because the sinking American middle-class, those who might fight side-by-side with “minority” groups and those most at-risk in this country have been thoroughly convinced that we are all more different than we are similar – too many have been convinced to cling to their notions of the “American dream” and all the individuality and selfishness that it promotes, and to blame Others when they do not get it instead of condemning those in power.

-I never learned her name, the girl from the cathedral, she disappeared a moment later into the light of the stained-glass windows by the Virgin Mary and twelve apostles praying on their knees; past the images of angels on high, watching without culpability all that goes on in the world today.
-I wouldn’t recognize her if I saw her again – maybe it was Ranelle after all, long before we were to meet and spend our lives together.
-Someone I was destined to encounter in life, only much later.
+I never learned her name, the girl from the cathedral, she disappeared a moment later into the light of the stained-glass windows by the Virgin Mary and twelve apostles praying on their knees; past the images of angels on high looking down upon us.
+I wouldn’t recognize her if I saw her again – maybe it was Ranelle after all, long before we were to meet; maybe it was someone I was destined to encounter in life, only much later.
 Someone I was fated to know, just at a different time.

 I know this is isn’t true, but I like to think it all the same.